tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 	lastVerifiedHeight int64
 	logger             log.Logger

 	mode       mode
 	trustLevel float
-	trustLevelAdj float

-	// Already validated, stored locally
+	// Source of new FullCommit(s).
+	source Provider

+	// Where trusted FullCommit(s) are stored.
 	trusted PersistentProvider

-	// New info, like a node rpc, or other import method. sources Provider
 }
 ```

-Since providers themselves don't know when they have received a new header
+Since providers themselves don't know when they have received a new header (or
-(or may choose to do so upon a request), we must add a new function to
+may choose to do so upon a request), we must add a new function to `Verifier` -
-`Verifier` - `Verify(height int64) error`.
+`Verify(height int64) error`.
+It will try to fetch a new header & validator set
+and verify it.

-It should also provide `AutoVerify(period)` option to try & verify new headers
+`Verifier` should also have `AutoVerify(period)` option to execute
-in the background (optional).
+`Verify(currentHeight + 1)` in the background periodically (optional).

 **Sequential vs bisecting verifier**